 If you have made the decision to detox from drugs and alcohol, the process can seem daunting.
 Withdrawal symptoms and cravings can make it difficult to stay on course with detox and recovery.
 For many going through detox from drugs and alcohol, there is a need to fill the void left by substances.
-Recent data suggests that exercise can help remove toxins from the body, lessen stress, and improve overall health during and after drug detox.
+Exercise can help remove toxins from the body, lessen stress, and improve overall health during and after drug detox.
 While it is always best to consult your doctor for specific guidance and advice regarding drug detox, keep reading for some tips on exercising during detox.

 Benefits of Exercise for Drug Detox